cam-d/cam-d.github.io/index.md

 ---

 ### Kaggle ML March Madness 2020 <br>
-Sadly the tournament isn't happening, so I'll guess I'll have to wait until next year to see how I did but really enjoyed working on it.
+Sadly the tournament isn't happening, so I'll guess I'll have to wait until next year to see how I did.
 <br> <br>
 I used the data provided by [Kaggle](https://www.kaggle.com/c/google-cloud-ncaa-march-madness-2020-division-1-mens-tournament/data) to make this summary dashboard for past years tournaments.
 <br>